 Units can be applied for at any time but are redeemable in limited withdrawal windows that the Trustee intends to provide every three years.
-The next withdrawal window commences 1 July 2020.
+The last withdrawal window was 1 to 21 July 2020.
+The next withdrawal period will depend on the outcome of the 10-year anniversary vote, refer to Note 15 for the Events occurring after balance date.